tuttyfrutyee/2020_staj/madeUpTracking/myHelpers/README.md

 ## findCovariance

 Main purpose is to find the covariance of the trackers when they are initialized.
 Do not worry this script is only run once and the results are hard coded to the tracker class files.
-I have added the necessary explanation to my intern report, you can read from there to see what it does.
+[Estimation and Tracking Principles, page 247]

 ## immHelper
+s
 It is for IMM
+s
 ## jpdaHelper

 It is for JPDA